 The Columbus Food Hub's goals are to service food businesses, food trucks and carts, caterers and chefs and to offer a 14,000 sq. ft fully inspected food processing plant, up to 20 food cart/truck parking spaces, a full commercial kitchen, cooler space, freezer space, dry storage space, further meat and seafood processing, further cooked meat processing, grinding, tenderizing, bandsawing and packaging as well as free business consulting, free meat-cutting demonstrations and free advertising to its' members.
 I am very excited about this opportunity for Columbus and the Near East Side area.
 We have already had a couple real success stories and look forward to many more.

 As an exciting addition to The Columbus Food Hub, I purchased the old Richard's Carry Out on South Ohio and Oak Street, which is a 1,500 sq. ft. building attached to United Provision Meat Company, and converted it into a restaurant or eatery called Oak Street Meats & Seafood where members of The Columbus Food Hub may exhibit and sell their wares.
 This is something new to The Columbus Food Hub and promises to be very helpful to its members.
 Not only can members create their products but they can also sell them on the grounds in a retail capacity with little or no money down.
-This is where Hot Chicken Takeover and J's Hot Fish began.
+This is where Hot Chicken Takeover, J's Hot Fish, What the Waffle, Way Down Yonder and A Taste of Boudins began.
 When you consider the incredible cost to open a brick and mortor restaurant, the equipment needed, the maintenance involved, the utilities consummed, the Hub's restaurant/eatery is quite the gift to those with a culinary dream who have little or no money!

 Oak Street Meats & Seafood restaurant/eatery.

 Inside Oak Street Meats & Seafood restaurant featuring Hot Chicken Takeover.